jgharehchamani/OS-SSE/README.md

 # OS-SSE
 This repository contains two SSE schemes with optimal and quasi-optimal search times (OSSE and LLSE).
 The open-source is based on our following under review paper:

 Javad Ghareh Chamani, Dimitrios Papadopoulos, Mohammadamin Karbasforushan, Ioannis Demertzis.
-"Dynamic Searchable Encryption with Optimal Search in the Presence of Deletions."
-USENIX Security 2022 (under review)
+"Dynamic Searchable Encryption with Optimal Search in the Presence of Deletions", USENIX Security 2022 (under review)

 ### Pre-requisites: ###